mpatraw/BileBio/design.md

 Pressing '4' selects a special item, this item can be used in the same way a special move can.
 You can only carry one special item at a time.

-When you kill a root, or just by exploring, you have a chance to find upgrades.
-These can increase your health, energy, damage, or skills.
-However, you can only place 5 skills and 10 attributes.
+When you kill a root, or just by exploring, you have a chance to find nectar.
+Nectar can be used to upgrade you stats.
+Only a maximum of 10 stats upgrades, and 5 skill upgrades are allowed.

 #### Possible Animals